- Is Mr Putin’s Popularity in Russia Failing? - March 28, 2021

 - [Analysis] Can Google Trends be Used for Political Polling? - January 26, 2021

-Google Trends is believed to help predict everything from market movements to the most popular Halloween costumes, but is it suitable for predicting political election results?
+Google Trends is believed to help predict everything from market movements to the most popular Halloween costumes, but what happens if we try to predict political elections with it?

-Google Trends is a handy marketing tool that was launched over 14 years ago for measuring the popularity of top search queries in Google Search across different markets.
-It aged well, and managed to attract a varied pool of devotees, that includes marketers, journalists and scientists who turn to it whenever they struggle to decipher the human psyche – in other words, always when on duty.
+Google Trends is a handy marketing tool that was launched over 14 years ago for measuring the popularity of search queries in Google’s search engine across the globe.
+It aged well, and managed to attract a varied pool of devotees, that includes marketers, journalists and scientists who turn to it whenever they struggle to decipher human psyche – in other words, always when on duty.

-He saw the conditions under which people searched on Google (most likely on their private devices and unaware who was analyzing them) as the ideal environment for gathering real opinions, concerns, and sentiments.
-On this basis, he published a famous article stating that racial aversion played a huge role in the presidential election in the United States and that Barack Obama, who eventually became president, had to overcome far more adversity than anyone had expected or any election poll at the time had revealed.
+He famously argued his point, in an NewYork Times article in which he demonstrated that racial aversion played a huge role in the presidential election in the United States in 2009 and that Barack Obama, as a future president had to overcome far more adversity than anyone had expected or any election poll at the time had revealed.

-He achieved that by creating a map of racially charged states using Google searches that included the word “n****r” and measured how popular these searches were across the country.
-The scale from the map was later correlated with the final percentage of votes Barack Obama received in each state and compared to the number of votes John Kerry received in the same part of the country in 2004.
-Controlled for a strong Democratic support in 2008, and historic data on support for John Kerry in 2004, Davidowitz also estimated the votes Obama should have got – for example he estimated Obama to control about 57% of the vote in Denver and in Wheeling.
-In fact, Obama’s victory in Wheeling was much smaller – he only received 48% of the vote there.
+He achieved that by creating a map of racially charged states using Google searches that included the word “n****r” and measured how popular such searches were across the country.
+The scale from the map was later correlated with the final percentage of votes Barack Obama received in each state.
+Controlled for a strong Democratic support in 2008, and historic data on support for John Kerry in 2004, Davidowitz also estimated the votes Obama should have got – for example he estimated Obama to control about 57% of the vote in Denver and in Wheeling whereas in reality, his victory in those two cities was much smaller – he only received 48% of the vote there.

-A slightly different use of Google Trends to comment on the exercise of the democratic voting right followed the 2016 referendum on EU membership (Brexit) in the UK.
-In addition to reports of declines in stock prices, the British media discussed the most popular search terms on Google that day, including the question “What’s the EU” which, for some, signaled indifference and a lack of recognition of the seriousness of the situation among voters.
+A slightly different use of Google Trends to comment on the exercise of the democratic right to vote followed the 2016 referendum on EU membership (Brexit) in the UK.
+In addition to reports of declines of stock prices, the British media discussed the most popular search terms on Google that day, including the question “what’s the EU” which, for some, signaled indifference and a lack of recognition of the seriousness of the situation among voters.

 This inherently selective use of Google data to comment on post-referendum results, as opposed to Davidowitz’s more detailed research, was perhaps anecdotal and instead fed into sensationionalism at the time.
 Nevertheless, it did help to create a narrative about defrauded citizens who did not know what they voted for when they voted to leave the European Union – the narrative that later became the basis for calls for a second referendum.

 If people’s true feelings can be measured with a tool with near-seismographic capabilities, why not use it before the elections and not after them?
-Among the pioneers who used Google Trends data to measure a candidate’s public popularity was Tom Cochran – an appointee of the Obama administration and CEO of 720 Strategies, a public relations firm that conducted a Google Trends survey in response to Pete Buttgieg’s rise in popularity in November 2019 Iowa’s Poll, just before the 2020 Iowa Democratic presidential caucuses.
-An event that was truly noteworthy for a country where caucuses are deemed as an indication of how a presidential candidate will later perform in primaries.
+Among the others who used Google Trends data to measure a candidate’s public popularity before the elections was Tom Cochran – a CEO of a public relations firm called 720 strategies that conducted a Google Trends survey in response to Pete Buttgieg’s rise in popularity in November 2019 Iowa’s Poll, just before the 2020 Iowa Democratic presidential caucuses.
+A noteworthy event for a country where caucuses are deemed as an indication of how a presidential candidate will later perform in primaries.

 Cochran used Google Trends to see how support for Democratic candidates has changed over time, comparing Google search data for Pete Buttigieg, Elizabeth Warren, Joe Biden, and Bernie Sanders over three different timeframes (last 12 months, last 30 days and the last 7 days).
 He then explained how candidates dominate Google through events (favorable or not) related to apparent spikes in popularity.
 Lastly, Cochran compared his own results with national polls to see whether polls, such as the one in Iowa really did matter.

 As of November 2019, indeed the intent demonstrated through Google searches seemed to lined up closely with official polling data.
 The research may not have allowed Cochran to predict who would ultimately become the Democrat candidate in the 2020 U.S. presidential election.
-However, it allowed him to show that the tool, contrary to an explicit refusal by the company (Google), could be used, if used responsibly, to end the political bundling.
+However, it allowed him to show that the tool, contrary to an explicit refusal by Google, could be used, if responsibly, for political polling.

-Can the interest equal the support?
+Can an interest equal a support?
 The case of elections in Poland.

-Seasoned data scientists like to say that working with tempting but messy data is one of the great sins of data analysis.
-Incomplete data and weak proxies are often the seeds of far-reaching and effectively wrong conclusions, that can be ruinous to the most inventive theories.
+Data scientists like to say that working with tempting but messy data is one of the great sins of data analysis.
+Incomplete data and weak proxies often lead to far-reaching and effectively wrong conclusions, that can be ruinous to the most inventive theories.

-For this reason, traditional researchers may find Google’s search intent to be obscured and unclear, making it interesting but unreliable data.
-But some might argue that politics is nothing like science: politics is about momentum.
-Cochran’s findings, in which the survey data were compared with data from Google Trends, are helpful as they suggest that the intention behind Google searches may not always be a worry, at least not in the highly polarized political scene like the one in the US.
+For this reason, traditional researchers may find Google’s search intent to be obscured and unclear, disqualifying it as a reliable data source.
+But others will argue that politics is nothing like science: politics is about momentum.
+Cochran’s findings, in which the survey data were compared with data from Google Trends, could be helpful here, as they suggest that the intent behind Google searches shouldn’t be much of a problem, at least not on the highly polarized political scene like the one in the US.

-I analysed Google Trends to see if there was anything interesting that would help me understand voter behavior and filter out campaign moments that were decisive for Duda’s victory.
+I analysed Google Trends to see if there was anything interesting that would help me understand voters behavior and filter out campaign moments that were decisive for Duda’s victory.

-Just look at the chart that one thing was obvious: the interest in Trzaskowski (light blue line) was strangely delayed, as if the man was almost absent from the top of Polish interests until mid-May.
+From a quick look at the chart one thing is obvious: the interest in Trzaskowski (light blue line) was strangely delayed, as if the man was almost absent from the top of Polish interests until mid-May.
 Indeed, Trzaskowski got involved late, taking over on May 15 from former PO candidate Kidawa Błońska (the only female candidate).

-Even though he was a mayor of Warsaw for almost two years at the time, interest in Trzaskowski was relatively low or certainly not as great as the other key candidates at the start of the race.
-This is not a groundbreaking data point, but important when we consider that one of his opponents, Szymon Hołownia (light green), a former journalist and independent candidate who was little known to the public before the race, has attracted attention and has had significant growth in popularity about a week before any noticeable interest in Trzaskowski.
+Even though he was a mayor of Warsaw for almost two years at the time, interest in Trzaskowski was relatively low or certainly not as great as in the other key candidates at the start of the race.
+This is not a groundbreaking data point, but important when we consider that one of his opponents, Szymon Hołownia (light green), a former journalist and independent candidate who was little known to the public before the race, has attracted an enormous attention and grew in popularity in Google about a week before there were any noticeable interest in Trzaskowski.

 From the day of announcing Trzaskowski’s candidacy, he followed an almost similar trajectory as Duda, with a rather short-lived domination over the incumbent.
-You may ask, were these two imitating each other and copying their speeches to achieve similar results?
+You may wonder, were these two imitating each other so well that they achieved similar trending results?
 Probably not, but most likely their names were searched together.

 In his research using Google Trends election data, Davidowitz made an interesting discovery – a large percentage of electoral searches in polarized countries typically list both candidates.

-However, this is not necessarily a sign of support, and certainly not to the person whose name is in second place, as people are more likely to include the name of the candidate they support first.
-For example, during the 2016 election, more than a quarter of searches for “Clinton” (in second place) also included “Trump”(first place in a query string).
+However, this is not necessarily a sign of support, and certainly not to the person whose name is in a second place, as people are more likely to include the name of the candidate they support first.
+For example, during the 2016 election, more than a quarter of searches for “Clinton” (second place in a query string) also included “Trump”(first place in a query string).
 The almost identical trajectory for “Andrzej Duda” and “Rafał Trzaskowski” may suggest that many of these searches included the names of both candidates and it took Trzaskowski about a week to get searched separately on Google, which is a serious drawback for anyone who is a week late in running for presidency.

 The mayor’s visible dominance over the remaining candidates, with the greatest difference of interests between him and the incumbent, was visible around the 4th of July.
 However, unlike competitors, the increase in interest in his candidacy was not motivated by a public speech or announcements of the flagship program, but only because on that day Trzaskowski was collecting signatures that must be registered in Poland in order to run in eletions.
-Yes, it did mean a support for him was growing, but perhaps it also revealed that a fraction of Poles were ready to vote out of anger.
+Yes, it was a signal of an improving support, but perhaps it also revealed that a fraction of Poles were ready to vote out of anger.